This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 To be honest, I think it would have been better to take the train separately to allow a little time in one of the villages before boarding the boat, but I didn’t find such an option that suited my timeframe.
 The views from the river cruise are beautiful, though, and we enjoyed a great lunch on board and bottomless Douro wines throughout the four-hour sailing.
 I took my mum for her birthday, and she loved the whole day out.

-There are plenty more things to see in the North of Portugal so if you are here for longer than a weekend, be sure to venture to the likes of Braga and Minho, both smaller cities but also worthy of a visit.
+There are plenty more things to see in the North of Portugal so if you are here for longer than a weekend, be sure to venture to the likes of Braga – one of the best places to visit in April in Europe – and the Minho region.

 Portugal is a pretty compact country, and quite easy and quick to get around by both cars and also on the vast bus network.
 Trains also offer connections to main hubs.
-If you do plan on spending longer in Portugal, then you could easily combine a visit to Lisbon, and the stunning coast of the Algarve into your trip.
+If you do plan on spending longer in Portugal, then you could easily combine a visit to Lisbon, before heading south and experiencing all the things to do in the Algarve.

 Need to know Porto